ckempke/UnityTerrainGeneration/docs/generation.md

 Also, despite seeming fairly fractal, there's really only two scales:  the initial "gross features" one and the detailed "rough surface" one.
 Everything else tends to get smoothed out between them.
 It's pretty good (maybe better than any of the other algorithms) at creating the rough structure of continents and seas, but is much poorer at things like mountain ranges and hills, unless you provide them in the initial data (which sort of defeats the point).

-# Voronoi
+## Voronoi

-Voronoi diagrams are a sort of "region map."
+Voronoi diagrams/Voronoi maps are a sort of "region map."
 A bunch of "seed points" are randomly distributed over a surface, and then every other point is assigned to the "region" containing the closest seed point to it.
 The region edges are polygons, whose edges are along the exact midpoint between each pair of seed points.
 This process effectively divides space into a random set of convex polygons.

 For example, using Alex Beutel's online Voronoi generator [here](http://alexbeutel.com/webgl/voronoi.html), we can create an example diagram: